 - A set of values across different dimensions, representing properties which describe the event, such as labels or numerical measurements.

 - A timestamp representing the time when the event occurred.
-This timestamp will be used when placing events onto a time series.
+This timestamp will be used when aggregating events to form a time series.

 - A group id.